Fundamental Theory of Torsion Gravity: Particles and cosmology

 where the $X$, $\Xi$, $Y$ are the coupling constants related to the torsion with spinor and scalar interactions.

-It is interesting to notice that in this complementation there is also the term $\phi^{2}W^{2}$ which couples torsion to the scalar: this may look weird, since torsion is supposed to be sourced by the spin density, which is equal to zero for scalar fields.
-Therefore we should expect to have torsion without a pure source of scalar fields, although we will have scalar contributions in the torsional field equations.
+It is quite interesting to notice that within this complementation there is also the term $\phi^{2}W^{2}$ coupling torsion to the scalar.
+This may look strange, since torsion is supposed to be sourced by the spin density, which is equal to zero for scalar fields.
+Therefore we should expect to have torsion without a pure source of scalar fields, although we will have scalar contributions in torsion field equations.

 In fact, upon variation of the Lagrangian, we obtain

 in which there is indeed a scalar contribution, although in the form of an interaction giving an effective mass term.